 A car title loan is a secured loan that uses the title as collateral.
 These short-term loans are for people who own their car outright.
 Borrowers are charged a fee for receiving the loan plus repay the loan interest only until it’s paid off.
 The loan is usually given a 30 day period before it needs to be repaid.

 The terms of these loans are not good at all, interest rates are extremely high, up to 400%.
-Auto title loans are legal in only 23 states view the list of states where car title loans are still legal at Investopedia.
-Like payday loans these loans are considered by most as predatory in nature.
-Because of this we do not recommend working with any auto title companies.
+Auto title loans are legal in only 23 states, to view the list of states where car title loans are still legal at Investopedia.
+Like payday loans, these loans are considered by most as predatory in nature.
+Because of this, we do not recommend working with any auto title companies.
 This option should be avoided at all costs.

 Credit Cards for Bad Credit

 If you need access to money in a hurry, a credit card can provide you the extra cash you need.
 While it’s not as quick as a payday loan, you can apply for a credit card, request express shipping, and do a cash transfer within 48 hours in some cases.
 If you have a bad credit history your selection of cards will be limited.